 Our 18-Wheeler Accident Lawyers Will Fight for You

-These truck drivers often push themselves to drive long hours, late into the night, in order to meet deadlines, and this behavior contributes to the fact that one out of every eight traffic-related deaths involves a collision with a truck.
+These truck drivers often push themselves to drive long hours, often late into the night, in order to meet deadlines.
+We believe this behavior contributes to the fact that one out of every eight traffic-related deaths involves a collision with a truck.

 Automobiles vs. 18-Wheelers

 When it comes to motor vehicle collisions, many Oklahoma drivers are frightened by larger vehicles on the road.
 These fears stem from a number of dangers commonly linked to 18-wheeler crashes.

 For instance, due to the enormity of these trucks, the truckers blind spot is generally much larger, putting any cars traveling alongside the truck at risk.
 When a commercial truck is merging onto a highway, they often have trouble seeing oncoming traffic.
 For these reasons, all Oklahoma, Texas, and Arkansas motorists must be aware of these trucks and make a backup plan in the event that a truck changes lanes or makes any movement that might compromise their safety.

 The differences between automobiles and 18-wheelers are vast.
 Here are just a few reasons that 18-wheeler crashes are so dangerous:

 - The average vehicle in the U.S. weights 5,000 lbs;

 - A car engine is 6 times smaller than an 18-wheeler engine;

 - 9 percent of 18-wheeler collisions are fatal;